Year2013 Museum Activity:

 October 28, 2014: Board of Directors meeting.
 All members and the public are invited to attend.

-November 25, 2014: Election of Museum Officers and Board Members; be sure to attend.
+November 25, 2014: Submit your application for Election of Museum Officers and Board Members; be sure to attend.
+Pie & Ice Cream to be served; meeting will be at the Clovis Memorial Building.
 All members and the public are invited to attend.

 December 23, 2014: No scheduled Board of Directors meeting due to the holidays.